 We will always seek to recover monies owed to us for tuition fees.
 If you fall behind on your payment plan, or cannot meet the payment date of an invoice, the University will attempt to contact you by e-mail, telephone, and letter.
 If we do not receive a reply and/or the debts remain, sanctions will be applied.
-These include the loss of access to UWE IT systems.
+These may include the loss of access to UWE IT systems and withdrawal from your studies.